 When to use: Launch ticket sales 2-3 months out with a clear deadline.
 Works for every event type—conferences, festivals, workshops.

-Pro-tip: Make the discount meaningful (15-30% off) and the quantity truly limited.
+Pro-tip: Make the discount meaningful and the quantity limited.
 The scarcity drives urgency.
 Promote the deadline heavily; the FOMO is real.

 5. Tiered Pricing Tickets